sanko/Finance-Robinhood/README.md

 You'll likely generate more than a hand full of buy and sell orders which would generate more than a single page of results.
 To gather them, use the `next` or `previous` values.

+# Quotes and Historical Data

+If you're doing anything beyond randomly choosing stocks with a symbol generator, you'll want to know a little more.
+Robinhood provides access to both current and historical data on securities.

 ## `quote( ... )`